Is Surrogacy legal in UK

-As you put your first steps forward in regards to surrogacy in UK, it is highly crucial to take a detailed understanding of surrogacy laws in UK.
+As you put your first steps forward in regards to UK Surrogacy laws, it is highly crucial to take a detailed understanding of surrogacy laws in UK.
 Being an intended parent, you must now that it is absolutely legal to enter into a surrogacy agreement in the country.
-There are, however, a number of guidelines and restrictions which an intending parent or surrogate mother in UK must adhere to.
+There are, however, a number of guidelines and restrictions which an intending parent or surrogate mother in the UK must adhere to.

 Surrogacy contracts are not legally enforceable

 Surrogacy contracts are unenforceable in the United Kingdom, which means that everyone is relying on one another to keep the arrangement, both in terms of the child’s handover and other aspects.
 A third party (even a solicitor) negotiating a surrogacy contract for payment is likewise illegal.